-For the first goal, we expected that many of these variables would be related, due to known causal relations (e.g., cochlear implants recommended for severe hearing loss, but not mild hearing loss).
-We sought to provide descriptive documentation about the distribution of demographic, audiological, and intervention characteristics in a diverse sample of DHH children receiving state services.
-For the second, we hypothesized that male (vs. female) gender, more severe degree of hearing loss, bilateral (vs. unilateral) hearing loss, no amplification (vs. hearing aids and/or cochlear implants), premature birth, and presence of additional disabilities would predict larger spoken vocabulary delay.
-We did not have strong predictions regarding the effects of communication method or presence of other health issues (e.g., congenital heart malformation) on vocabulary.
-For the third goal, based on the prior literature summarized above, we hypothesized that children with less residual hearing (i.e., bilateral, more severe) and no co-occurring conditions would be earlier diagnosed and earlier to begin language services, and that in turn earlier diagnosis would predict earlier intervention.
+For the first goal, we expected that many of these variables would be linked, due to known causal relations (e.g., cochlear implants recommended for severe hearing loss, but not mild hearing loss).
+This study contributes to the literature by quantifying the distribution and co-occurrence of demographic, audiological, and intervention characteristics in our broad sample, which includes many children often excluded from research.
+For the second goal, we hypothesized that male (vs. female) gender, more severe degree of hearing loss, bilateral (vs. unilateral) hearing loss, no amplification (vs. hearing aids and/or cochlear implants), premature birth, meeting 1-3-6 guidelines, and presence of additional disabilities would predict larger spoken vocabulary delay.
+This study builds on prior work by taking a new modeling approach for quantifying vocabulary delay across these variables.
+For the third goal, we hypothesized that children with less residual hearing (i.e., bilateral, more severe) and no co-occurring conditions would be earlier diagnosed and earlier to begin language services, and that in turn earlier diagnosis would predict earlier intervention.
+This study helps assess compliance with EHDI guidelines, and considers pathways for improvement.

 Methods